 After returning to the farm in 2013, Chris set up a business running a range of water-based activities for guests staying on the farm and visitors to the local area.
 Activities include a range of speedboat tours, which are often described as the highlight of a visit to Loch Lomond, as well as kayak and stand-up paddleboard hire.

 Meet the Scott-Park family

 David is farmer-in-chief; he works all hours of the day and night like most farmers with livestock – David is also a talented mechanic, builder, welder, plumber, and general Mr Fix-It.
 He’s never happier than when he’s showing people around the farm or the moorings – he likes to tell people about the farm – about our organic principles, the ‘new’ system of paddock grazing, the fencing projects and the plans for a biomass boiler.

 Freda married David in 1983 and their first task was to build their own house.
 Freda is a vet working as a consultant in veterinary cardiology to the pharmaceutical industry.
 Freda is also an official Met Office observer and is a font of information about the climate on Portnellan.
 She likes nothing better than having a cup of tea with visitors.
 She’s fussy about her tea, having grown up on a tea estate in Kenya.

 Chris graduated from Stirling University in 2013 with a degree in Environmental Science and Outdoor Education.
 It’s fantastic that he’s come back to work on the farm; a great help to David.
-Chris is a tremendous stockman, and he really knows his cows.
-Chris is a Tae Kwon Do black belt, enjoys hill running and is qualified Mountain Leader and a commercially endorsed boat driver.
+Chris is a tremendous stockman and helps with the moorings and glamping tent alongside running his own speedboat tour and water-sports business.
+Chris is a Tae Kwon Do black belt and enjoys running and hillwalking during time off.
+He is a qualified Mountain Leader and a commercially endorsed boat driver.